top of page

 Introduction

 The census of Roman aristocrat Quirinius (c.
 51 BC–AD 21) is a well-known problem in biblical scholarship.
-It stumps both conservative and liberal scholars alike.
+It stumps both conservative and liberal scholars.
 Simply put, the timeline for Quirinius' census in Luke's gospel is an entire decade off from the archives of the Roman Empire.
 Even many conservative study Bibles, like the NIV Quest Study Bible: The Only Q and A Study Bible (Zondervan, p.
-1514), concede the problem of Quirinius' census is unresolvable.
+1514), concede that the problem of Quirinius' census is unresolvable.

 What happened, then?
-As a Christian who believes the Bible to be God-breathed (see 2 Tim.
-3:16-17), I trust Luke's accuracy as an evangelist and historian.
+As Christians who believe the Bible to be God-breathed (2 Tim.
+3:16-17), let us trust Luke's accuracy as an evangelist and historian.
 The scriptures must align with what we know to be true.
 Luke gave us a factual record after examining eyewitness claims about Jesus (1:1-4).
 When he said, "This first enrollment occurred when Quirinius governed Syria" (2:2), Luke hinted there was at least one other count.
 However, Quirinius did not become governor of Syria until AD 6, which also gave him control of Judea.
 Galilee, at that time, was not part of Judea province.
 The Judeo-Roman historian Josephus (AD 37–100) wrote about a local census, while Luke wrote about one ordered by the emperor Augustus (63 BC–AD 14) for all of the Roman Empire.
 Did Luke inflate a local count to have Mary and Joseph travel to Bethlehem?
 This problem would mean he wrote fake news instead of good news.
 Truthfully, there is no reason to pit Luke and Josephus against each other.
 We do not have all the information.
 Both men left us with knowledge gaps in their writings.

 Historical Context

 Josephus' reports of violence surrounding the count give weight to this possibility.
 For example, the Zealot insurgency began with Saturninus and continued intermittently until the Romans defeated it in AD 73.
 Josephus himself started as a Zealot general.
 Luke also mentioned the census when rabbi Gamaliel (fl.
 1st century AD) said, "After him, Judas the Galilean appeared in the days of the census and led a band of people in revolt" (Acts 5:37).
 This shows us that Quirinius' census in Judea also involved Galilee, where Mary and Joseph lived.
 Because the count began when Herod I was king of Judea (37–4 BC), it included Galilee.
 When he died in 4 BC, Herod's sons divided his kingdom, with Antipas (21 BC–AD 39) receiving Galilee and Perea.
-This means this census began with Saturninus and Herod I.
+Therefore, the census began with Saturninus and Herod I.

 Joseph & Mary in the Census

-Gaius Vibius Maximus, Prefect of Egypt, says: "Seeing that the time has come for the house-to-house census, it is necessary to compel all those who for any cause whatsoever are residing outside their districts to return to their own homes, that they may carry out the regular order of the census, and may also diligently attend to the cultivation of their allotments" (in Barclay, p.
+Gaius Vibius Maximus, Prefect of Egypt, says: "Seeing that the time has come for the house-to-house census, it is necessary to compel all those who for any cause whatsoever are residing outside their districts to return to their own homes, that they may carry out the regular order of the census, and may also diligently attend to the cultivation of their allotments" (Barclay, p.
 25).

 Joseph also probably returned to Bethlehem for a convenient reason, and many Jews did the same.
 He did not have his extended family records at his Nazareth home.
 So, Joseph had to meet his relatives to get them before registering.
-This also explains why Joseph was looking for lodging there, assuming he could stay with an extended family member.
+This detail also explains why Joseph was looking for lodging there, assuming he could stay with an extended family member.
 Even today, we still must go to the vital records or social security offices in person.
 Luke's gospel blended Roman history with Joseph's practical need to get his records at home.
-This is like asking our grandparents to see their scrapbooks, birth certificates, photo albums, or property titles.
+This necessity would be like asking our grandparents to see their scrapbooks, birth certificates, photo albums, or property titles.

-Justin Martyr wrote, "This is a village in the land of the Jews, thirty-five stadia from Jerusalem, in which Jesus Christ was born, as you can learn from the census which was taken under Quirinius, who was your first procurator in Judea" (First Apology, Ch.
-34).
+Justin Martyr wrote, "This is a village in the land of the Jews, thirty-five stadia from Jerusalem, in which Jesus Christ was born, as you can learn from the census which was taken under Quirinius, who was your first procurator in Judea" (First Apology 34).
 Justin told his readers to check the records at the Tabularium in Rome if they doubted Luke's narrative.

 Conclusion